In this post, I will cover building a portable USB device charging kit and how that fits well into your preps.

 - Nintendo Switch (I don’t own one, I’m going by a couple of product descriptions)

-Here’s a nice example – one of my battery chargers that happen to have both USB Type-C and micro-USB inputs to provide the energy to charge my batteries.
+Here’s a nice example – one of my battery chargers has USB Type-C and micro-USB inputs to provide the energy to charge my batteries.
 Here’s an Amazon link to the one I use below.

 Building Your Portable USB Device Charging Kit

-Okay, I’m going to cover a lot here but, trust me, I’m a professional.
-I’ll break it into simple easy to digest sections.
+Okay, I will cover a lot here but trust me, I’m a professional.
+I’ll break it into simple, easy-to-digest sections.
 Once you’re finished, you should feel confident in building the ideal charging kit you want.